Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 @title: text, centered, playful, rounded lettering, ice blue
 Part 3
-Wind and Ice
+Sophie and Ice

 @image:
 Two eGulls, at the empty airfield in California, winter, low sun, long shadows, frost on the ground, clear sky.

+Can you do a matching page, similar background with that ice texture, same small font

 --
-brother: page, text
+brother: page, text, small
 --
 At home, Sophie’s brother, usually lighthearted and bright,
 had a tired look.
 She said hi and dropped onto the sofa,